norx1991/LearningOnTheWay/src/System-Design/numbers.md

-from [Designs, Lessons and Advice from Building Large Distributed Systems]https://www.cs.cornell.edu/projects/ladis2009/talks/dean-keynote-ladis2009.pdf
+These numbers are from [Designs, Lessons and Advice from Building Large Distributed Systems](https://www.cs.cornell.edu/projects/ladis2009/talks/dean-keynote-ladis2009.pdf)

 | Operation | Time |
 | --- | --- |